avonderluft/aws_utils/README.md

 The project is a means for getting more familiar with the AWS Ruby SDKs in practice.
 It sets up rake tasks for querying AWS resources using the published APIs.
 The intention is to enable viewing AWS resources, aggregated, sliced and diced, without having to piece things together in the AWS console.

 The rake tasks are non-destructive by design, i.e. informational only.
-Actually manipulation of resources should probably be done some IaC tool like [Terraform](https://www.terraform.io/ "Terraform by HashiCorp").
+Actually manipulation of resources should probably be done with some IaC tool like [Terraform](https://www.terraform.io/ "Terraform by HashiCorp").

 ## Setup